What is Direct Marketing?

 Other Direct Marketing Methods

 Direct marketing is not just limited to direct mail – however, direct mail response rates rose significantly in 2018 when compared to email, paid search, online display and social media advertising.
-When combined with direct mail, email, online display and social media retargeting can help lift a campaign’s RESULTS.
+When combined with direct mail, email, online display and social media, retargeting of your audience can help lift a campaign’s RESULTS.
 Learn about how to leverage an omni-channel campaign with Spectrum Mail Plus – to increase RESULTS by 23-46%!

 Email marketing has become widely popular as a method of direct marketing largely due to its low cost to design, test and deploy, as well as being able to accurately measure its results.